iterative/dvc.org/content/docs/user-guide/data-management/index.md

 # Data Management for Machine Learning

 Where and how to store your data and ML model files is one of the first things you'll have to determine.
-Without a process, your assets may end up scattered redundantly through storage locations on the cloud or on-premise.
+Without a process, assets may end up scattered redundantly through storage locations on the cloud or on-premise.
 Accessing these data stores directly requires different tools (AWS CLI, Python libraries, etc.), and it's difficult to control who can write and read.